 It is considered to be the most economical type of Wall Paint available in markets today.
-In common term, it’s called as the “whitewash paint”.
+In common terms, it’s called “whitewash paint”.
 The basic constituent of distemper is chalk, lime, and water.
-The advantage of this paint is that they can be used directly on walls and need no surface preparation.
-The paint is workable till five to six years and can be applied inside and outside the walls.
+The advantage of this paint is that it can be used directly on walls and need no surface preparation.
+The paint is workable for five to six years and can be applied inside and outside the walls.

 Pros of distemper paint

-- Distempers can be directly applied on cement surface without any preparations.
+- Distempers can be directly applied on cement surfaces without any preparations.

 - They are less expensive compared to other alternatives.